datawire/dlib/README.md

 dlib is a set of small independent-but-complementary Context-oriented Go libraries.

-If each of the packages in dlib are independent, why are they lumped together in to dlib?
-They share common design principles:
+For the most part, each library within dlib is independent, and has a a different problem statement.
+If they are each independent, why are they lumped together in to dlib?
+Because they share common design principles; dlib is lumped together so that the user can trust that these principles have been reasonably consistently applied, and can spend less time evaluating the library before deciding whether to use it.

+# Design principles

+The thing binding together the different packages within dlib are that they share common design principles.
+The tagline is that they are "small independent-but-complementary Context-oriented" packages, and each one of those words (except "but") has a lot of meaning packed in to it, and states one of the design principles:

  - Packages should be small.